syngenta/acai-js-docs/acai/docs/apigateway/router/setup.md

 ---
-title: Set Up
+title: "🚀 Router Setup"
-description: How to use the Acai Router
+description: How to configure the Acai router
 ---

-# Router Set Up
+# 🛣️ Router Setup

-???+ example
+???+ example "🎓 Hands-on Example"
-    Don't like reading documentation?
-Then look at [our examples](https://github.com/syngenta/acai-js-docs/blob/main/examples/apigateway) which can run locally! :nerd:
+    Prefer to learn by doing?
+Explore the [runnable API Gateway examples](https://github.com/syngenta/acai-js-docs/blob/main/examples/apigateway) and see the router in action.

-### 1. Configure the Lambda
+### 1️⃣ Configure the Lambda

 === "Serverless Framework"